 (8) Opportunities for improvement of performance

-There should be adequate provision for performance improvement such as job retraining, relocation to another department, implementation of PIP, continuous monitoring and mentoring and the like.
+There should be adequate provision for performance improvement, such as job retraining, relocation to another department, implementation of PIP, continuous monitoring, mentoring, and the like.

 (9) Consideration of precedent